 Why You Should Attend

-- Understand design methods in the delivery of corrosion inhibitors and their treat rates using continuous, batch and slug treatments down-hole and upstream.
+This course will help broaden your general knowledge around oilfield corrosion and its impact and control options.
+Participants will familiarize themselves with the various lab techniques used for evaluation of corrosion inhibitors.
+You will understand design methods in the delivery of corrosion inhibitors and their treat rates using continuous, batch and slug treatments down-hole and upstream.

 Who Should Attend

-1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.
+0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.

-Dr. AbouZour obtained a BSc in Chemistry, 1987.
-He then joined oil refining industry for Arabian Gulf Oil Company, AGOCO, and main oil producer in Libya for 7 years.
-Mohamed undertook his postgraduate studies at the University of Manchester, UK where he obtained an MSc. followed by a PhD. in Corrosion Science and engineering in 1999 via a BP sponsored research and study focused on inhibition of CO2 Corrosion using Sulphur Containing Compounds.
+Mohamed Abou Zour, BSc, MSc, PhD, lead project manager E&P ME&A. After obtaining a BSc in chemistry, 1987, he joined oil refining industry for Arabian Gulf Oil Company, AGOCO, and main oil producer in Libya for 7 years.
+He undertook his postgraduate studies at the University of Manchester, UK where he obtained an Msc. followed by a PhD in corrosion science and engineering in 1999 via a BP sponsored research and study focused on inhibition of CO2 Corrosion using Sulphur Containing Compounds.

-In January 2000 Mohamed was employed by CAPCIS Ltd, UK as a consultant project engineer.
+In January 2000 he was employed by CAPCIS Ltd, UK as a consultant project engineer.
 During his employment with CAPCIS Ltd he was managing various projects within the specialized testing group to qualify chemistries for various inhibitor applications with worldwide oil and gas producers.